Connect with others who understand.

 As you get chemotherapy treatments, your doctor will use various tests to measure how well the chemotherapy is working.
 If your current treatment plan isn’t working, you may be switched to different chemotherapy drugs.

-How well chemotherapy works affects your outlook — if chemotherapy is successful, you have a better chance of living longer and a lower chance of having your cancer return.
+How well chemotherapy works affects your prognosis (outlook).
+If chemotherapy is successful, you have a better chance of living longer and the odds of your cancer returning are lower.

 Chemotherapy Regimens